 The percentage of vacant housing units is quite varied throughout the MRMPO planning area.
-The City of Grants Pass had 8.5% of housing units vacant, with Rogue River and Gold Hill at 15.7% and 13.9%, respectively.
+The City of Grants Pass had 5.7% of housing units vacant, with Rogue River and Gold Hill at 9.4% and 6.5%, respectively.

-In the state of Oregon, the percentage of owner-occupied housing units outnumber renter-occupied housing units 61.5% to 38.5%, respectively.
-Similarly, but to a lesser degree, owner-occupied units also outnumber renter-occupied units in the MRMPO Planning Area, at 55.1% vs. 44.9%.
-The City of Gold Hill has the highest percentage of owner-occupied units at 71.2%, while the City of Grants Pass has half of all housing units (49.9%) being renter-occupied and half owner-occupied (50.1%).
+In the state of Oregon, the percentage of owner-occupied housing units outnumber renter-occupied housing units by 61.7% to 38.3%, respectively.
+Similarly, but to a lesser degree, owner-occupied units also outnumber renter-occupied units in the MRMPO Planning Area, at 55.8% vs. 44.2%.
+The City of Gold Hill has the highest percentage of owner-occupied units at 74%, while the City of Grants Pass has almost half of all housing units (49.3%) being renter-occupied and just over half being owner-occupied (50.7%).